-Like many weather instruments, hygrometers - devices used to measure humidity - have taken a wide variety of forms and advanced over the centuries.
+Like many weather instruments, hygrometers - devices used to measure and track humidity - have taken a wide variety of forms and advanced over the centuries.

 In the 1400s, Leonardo da Vinci was among the first to construct an instrument that measures moisture in the air.
 His clever design centered around a scale with an absorbent material on one side of the scale, and a non-absorbent material on the other.
 As humidity increased, the absorbent side would become more saturated, making it heavier.
 The difference in weight was translated into a relative humidity reading.

 A few hundred years later, Swiss physicist, geologist, and Alpine explorer Horace Bénédict de Saussure developed an improved hygrometer that measured humidity using a strand of hair suspended under tension.
 Moisture levels in the air would cause the hair to expand or contract, in turn causing a needle to move on a dial.
 Where the needle pointed to on the dial was interpreted as a humidity reading.

 Early hygrometer designs also borrowed from the thermometer technology of the time.
 Specifically, the commonly-used "dry and wet-bulb psychrometer" employed two mercury thermometers.
 As the name implies, one was dry, and the other was wrapped at the base in a wetted fabric sleeve.
 Relative humidity was calculated based on the difference in temperature readings between the wet and the dry thermometer.